BROUQEN/Pong-game-for-Arduino-LCD-16x2/README.md

-# Pong-game-for-Arduino-LCD16x2
+# Pong-game-for-Arduino-LCD 16x2
-Simple Pong game for Arduino using 3 buttons and LCD16x2
+Simple Pong game for Arduino using 3 buttons and LCD 16x2

 # To do:
 * ~~menu~~